Weapon Plus: Weapon I

 Project: Rebirth, headed by Abraham Erskine, managed to produce Captain America (Steve Rogers).
 However, Erskine was murdered moments after Rogers was successfully enhanced.
 The refinements he introduced which made the process successful were lost with his death.
-With his demise, Koch took over the American program.
+Following Erskine's death, Koch took over the American program.
+Early attempts to recreate the formula resulted in African American super soldiers (most prominently Isaiah Bradley and his son Josiah X).
+Three hundred African-American soldiers were taken from Camp Cathcart and subjected to potentially fatal experiments at an undisclosed location.